MethodoxTech/cv/README.md

 cv uses the same .gitignore file as git - but obviously the content is not saved.

 At the moment cv just checks whether the beginning of paths match that as specified in .gitignore file - no wildcards is supported.
+You are welcome to make a PR in [this function](https://github.com/chaojian-zhang/cv/blob/91f711abcf1ba6d6a37ab8d3dc9c2d79ee694cc9/Program.cs#L344) to complete the implementation.

 ## Dependency and Platform